FACULTY & STAFF

 Rabbi Akiva DanzingerRabbi Akiva Danzinger

-Ivrit and Media Arts (UO), Technology (YOC) and Director of Educational Development
+Ivrit Department Head and Director of Educational Development

 Rabbi Akiva Danzinger was raised in both Israel and Toronto.
 He attended yeshivot in France, Israel, and the United States.
 He received his rabbinical ordination in Venice, Italy.
 Rabbi Danzinger has a Masters of Education from Brandeis University and is a Legacy Heritage Teacher Leader Fellow.
 He has taught a range of Judaic subjects in a number of Toronto Jewish day schools, including The Toronto Heschel School, Associated Hebrew Schools and TanenbaumCHAT.
 Rabbi Danzinger promotes the advantages of a chevruta-style of learning and feels passionately about fostering in his students higher-order and critical thinking.
 When not analyzing arcane Jewish legal responsa of contemporary rabbinic sages, Rabbi Danzinger enjoys camping, scuba-diving and horseback riding.
 He lives in Toronto with his wife and their three children.